an-Iceberg/my_linux_config/.config/espanso/match/packages/misspell-en-us/README.md

 Install the package with:

 ```
-espanso install misspell-en-uk
+espanso install misspell-en-us
 ```

 ## Usage

-Type `color` and see what's happening.
+Type `tyre` and see what's happening.

 ## License